-In 2021 Irving Personal Care (IPC), a diaper manufacturing facility in Dieppe, NB will be added to the Boundary of the Supply Chain.
+In 2021 Irving Personal Care (IPC), a diaper manufacturing facility in Dieppe, NB was added to the Boundary of the Supply Chain.
 IPC produces baby diaper and pant products to be sold in Canada and the United States.
 Diapers are made from various plastic-based inputs and fluff pulp.
-The Supply Chain does not produce fluff pulp, therefore there is no Irving pulp in the IPC process.
+IPC purchases fluff pulp from third parties as the Supply Chain does not produce this product.